GOD IS ABLE

 Psalm 62:8

-God is faithful in times of loss and gain.
+God is faithful in times of losses just as He is in gains.

-Elijah prayed for the widow and her son was revived.
-Then the man of God gave her son to her; how tender those words are to the woman that yearns to be a mother.
-God understands the heart of a mother.
-He knows the yearning that resides within a woman's heart to become a mother.
-He understands the protective bond she feels towards her child.
+Elijah prayed and interceded for the widow, the boy was revived and then the man of God gave him to his mother.
+How tender those words are to the woman that yearns to be a mother.
+Don't think for a minute that God doesn't understand the heart of a mother.
+He knows the yearning that resides within a woman's heart to become a mother, and her protective bond to her child.

 Luke 7:11-16 verse 15)…and Jesus gave him back to his mother.

-As we hold fast to His promises, we will not be disappointed.
+Hold fast to His Word and to His promises and you will not be disappointed.

 © All rights reserved CHRISTIAN ADOPTION